Certification & Records Check Information

 B2N 7B8

-COACHING / VOLUNTEER CERTIFICATIONCoach/Volunteer Certification All Certification requirements are for both Minor and Female hockey.
-Please see our Coaches Corner page for links to the online courses required for certification.
-Definitions: All volunteers at all levels - Regardless of position as coach, assistant coach, trainer or manager registered with any minor hockey team or association must complete the HNS screening process of Criminal Records and Vulnerable Sector checks.
+All volunteers at all levels - Regardless of position as coach, assistant coach, trainer or manager registered with any minor hockey team or association must complete the HNS screening process of Criminal Records and Vulnerable Sector checks.
 Criminal Records and Vulnerable Sector checks must be resubmitted every 3 years.
-All volunteers at all levels - Regardless of position as coach, assistant coach, trainer or manager registered with any minor hockey team or association must have previously completed the Speak-out course or take the Respect in Sport on line course.

 Special Circumstances

 All Coaches/Assistants/On Ice Instructors - Requiring NCCP Development 1 Coaching Course and HCSP certification must take one of the two courses in their first year of involvement.
 It is recommended that coaches take the NCCP certification first, however at least one member of the coaching staff must have the NCCP certification if all coaches are in their first year.
-There are no exceptions to the certification requirements and it is the responsibility of the coach and his/her Minor Hockey Association to ensure all requirements are met.